The Mitchells vs. the Machines: Development

 In 2015, after completing his tenure on the Disney Channel/Disney XD animated series Gravity Falls, writer and director Mike Rianda was approached by Sony Pictures Animation, which asked him if he was willing to pitch any feature film ideas to them, to which he agreed.
 When brainstorming, Rianda drove down to his hometown of Salinas, California and recorded a list of potential ideas for a feature.
 He then settled on developing a story that combined his own personal experiences with his family, as well as his childhood fascination with robots.
 He made his own manifesto of the film titled "Control, Alt, ESCAPE!", which was the original title of the film before the reveal; inspired by Dogme 95 films, Studio Ghibli's designs, 1960s-esque photography, and teenagers' drawings.
 Sony co-produced the film in collaboration with Hong Kong's One Cool Films, with its founder Louis Koo financially backing the film and serving as an executive producer.

 On May 22, 2018, Sony announced that Phil Lord and Christopher Miller joined the project as producers.
 The film is the duo's fourth collaboration with SPA following the two Cloudy with a Chance of Meatballs films and Spider-Man: Into the Spider-Verse, as well as the studio's first original feature film since The Star.
 Jeff Rowe, who worked on Gravity Falls alongside Rianda, joined in as co-director and writer.

 Further details were revealed a year later at the 2019 Annecy International Animated Film Festival in June, when Sony Animation president Kristine Belson revealed that the film would be using an animation style similar to Spider-Man: Into the Spider-Verse, and that the worlds the Mitchell family and the robots live in are initially separate universes before colliding, a concept that was not included in the completed film.

 On February 20, 2020, first images were revealed through Entertainment Weekly, and it was announced the title was changed to Connected.
 The film was renamed back to The Mitchells vs. the Machines after Sony sold the distribution rights to Netflix on January 21, 2021.
-According to Rianda, the title was reverted because neither he nor Netflix's executives were impressed with the second title.
+According to Rianda, the title was reverted because neither he nor Netflix's executives were impressed with the third title.